Nebula-Software-Systems/wontbreak/docs/strategies/timeout/timeout.md

 const timeoutPolicyExecutor =
   PolicyExecutorFactory.createTimeoutHttpExecutor({
     timeoutInMilli: 200,
+    onTimeout: () => {
+      console.log("A timeout has occurred.")
+    }
   });
 ```

 The _createTimeoutHttpExecutor_ method takes a [configuration object](../../../src/timeout/models/timeout-policy-type.ts)  to properly configure the timeout policy.

-This configuration object only has one self-explanatory property: _timeoutInMilli_.
-Whenever your request takes longer than the quantity specified in this property, a timeout error will be thrown under the _error_ property on the [result object](../../result/result.md).
+_timeoutInMilli_: Whenever your request takes longer than the quantity specified in this property, a timeout error will be thrown under the _error_ property on the [result object](../../result/result.md).

+(optional) _onTimeout_: Whenever a timeout occurs, this callback is executed.